Prefer video content? Check out my YouTube video about catnip.

 Common Behaviors Observed

-Behaviors you may observe in your cat include rolling around, rubbing up against things, meowing, purring, drooling, and flopping all over the place.
-They may become more playful and affectionate, though some cats can become aggressive.
-For the majority of cats that respond, they’ll have a really good time so if you haven’t given your cat some catnip yet, just make sure you’re careful the first time as a precaution.
+Your cat will most likely become more playful and affectionate, though some cats can become aggressive though this is less common.
+For the majority of cats that respond to the ‘nip, they’ll have a really good time.
+If you haven’t given your cat some catnip yet, be careful the first time as a precaution.

-In younger cats or older cats, you may not see as much of a response.
+In younger cats or senior cats, you may not see as much of a response.
 Usually, cats won’t respond to catnip until at least 6 months of age, though for some it can be about a year before they respond.
 Older cats may also not respond as robustly as younger cats.

 Cats tend to have a better response to fresh catnip than they do to older stuff.
-If you don’t want to grow your own, there are plenty of sources of pregrown catnip out there.
+If you don’t want to grow your own, there are plenty of sources of catnip available.
 You can get it in a spray form (including a spray with both calming pheromones and catnip), loose leaves, or even a super potent ground catnip powder.
-My favorite ‘nip is from Meowy Janes.
-They’re who I use with Z and with clients’ cats so if you’re looking for a good, reliable brand of catnip, they’re who I’d go with first.
-Other reliable brands include Yeowww! and Meowijuana.
+You can even order live plants if you’d like.

 The best thing about catnip?
 For most cats, it’s completely safe.
 Cats don’t become addicted to catnip and if you give it to them too frequently, they won’t respond.
 So go ahead, go give your cat some ‘nip guilt free!
 Your cat will thank you.